StuvanFIT/StuvanFIT/README.md

 Things I like to do:

-- Researching and learning about new stocks and ETFs to invest in!
-From time to time, I swing trade!
+- Researching and learning about new stocks to invest in!
+From time to time, I swing trade or option trade!
 - Love going to the Gym!
-- Building web stack applications!
+- Hiking
-- Watch Netflix series and anime!
+- Swimming

 ## 🌐 Connect with me:
 [![email](https://img.shields.io/badge/Email-D14836?logo=gmail&logoColor=white)](mailto:kaingsteven123@gmail.com)